Address Climate Change

 Disclosure Based on TCFD Recommendations

 Regarding climate change, we determine and oversee business risks and opportunities under an appropriate system.
-In raising our ability to respond to issues, we aim, for example, at stable economic development and securing the foundations for people’s livelihoods, and we see this as a vital initiative in advancing the transition to a low-carbon economy and, by extension, a decarbonized society.
+In raising our ability to respond to issues, we aim, for example, at stable economic development and securing the foundations for people’s livelihoods, and we see this as a vital initiative in advancing the transition to a low-carbon economy.
 Based on this idea, we have expressed support for the recommendations published by the Task Force on Climate-related Financial Disclosures (TCFD) and make disclosures based on this framework as follows.

 1. Governance

 We discuss and make decisions on various policies and important matters that contribute to realizing sustainability at Board of Directors’ meetings.
 We have identified addressing climate change as one of the material issues that we should proactively address.
-Under the supervision of the representative director in charge, we have set up a Climate Change Response Project—consisting of corporate departments, such as the IR Team, Office Strategy Department, and the Finance & Accounting Department to study the issue.
-Under this project, matters that include various metrics relating to climate change, as well as business risks and opportunities, are examined, tabulated, and specified.
-These matters are received and supervised in annual reports by the Board of Directors.
+Under the supervision of the representative director in charge, the IR & Sustainability Department, and the Finance & Accounting Department study the issue.
+Matters that include various metrics relating to climate change, as well as business risks and opportunities are received and supervised in annual reports by the Board of Directors.
 Business strategies and plans are then decided upon after duly considering the important matters.

 2. Strategy